California DMV Motorcycle Test

 Pass the California Motorcycle Permit test the first time with FREE California DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-16. The ____ brake is the most important because it ____.
+20. The front brake is more important because

 Grade